droundy/fac/web/documentation.md

 1. Add flag to git-add files that are needed.

+1. Fix error message when a file is needed to build another file that is needed for a third one, where there are optional rules involved.
+We currently use pretty_rule, but ought to show the actual file dependency that leads to the build.

 1. Make sure when we create a fd that we do so in the "primary" pid when threads are involved.